solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 Here, we utilize the BravoProposal_01 proposal available in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-bravo/BravoProposal_01.sol).
 We'll use this contract as a reference for the tutorial.

-Let's delve into each of the overridden functions:
+Let's go through each of the overridden functions.

 -   `name()`: Defines the name of your proposal.